 All In Across Canada

 All In is a two-three year initiative that begins with an introduction to anti-oppressive practice and foundational knowledge workshops supported by embodied exploration/discovery, addressing issues of institutional bias, the development of individualized organizational action plans, with a program of coaching and shared learning networks.
 All In will also develop a national cohort of arts equity facilitators and advocates, who collaborate on increasing the reciprocal participation of equity-seeking artists and companies the potential for equitable cross-cultural collaboration and the promotion of a truly diverse theatrical landscape.
-In 2017, the lead program facilitator will be Michele Decottignies of stageleft/Deaf, Disability & Mad Arts Alliance of Canada/Calgary Congress for Equity, Diversity in the Arts.
+In 2017, the lead program facilitator was Michele Decottignies of stageleft/Deaf, Disability & Mad Arts Alliance of Canada/Calgary Congress for Equity, Diversity in the Arts.

 Toronto and Ontario